mwdeshaw/Break/README.md

  5. Start playing Break!

 ## About the Project
 Break was designed and built over the course of five days.
 A proposal was drafted, which described the idea and the timeline for adding all of the features, from ui design to ball physics.
 The timeline was then systematically followed to create an aesthetic and functional app.
-The idea was based on a popular game I played during my childhood, Magic Ball, where the goal was to clear the entire area of blocks.
+The idea was based on a popular computer game I played during my childhood, Magic Ball, where the goal was to clear the entire board of blocks.

+The gameplay sound assets come from [here](https://opengameart.org/content/3-ping-pong-sounds-8-bit-style).
+The Game Boy startup sound is from an mp3 file made from [this](https://www.youtube.com/watch?v=3bCT3YxZfAY) video.
+Some inspiration for the css Game Boy implementation comes from [here](https://baumannzone.github.io/gameboy-css/).

 ## The Technology
 ![game page](https://github.com/mwdeshaw/Break/blob/master/dist/style/gameStart.png)

 ### Frontend
-Notable was built with vanilla Javascript.
+Break! was built using vanilla Javascript.
 The user interface is created with pure HTML/CSS, while event listeners are used to make the ui come to life.

 #### User Interface
 Break!'s user interface was created to reflect the purpose of the app, to play and to entertain!
 The design is based off Nintendo's Game Boy Advance.
 The ui is not only aesthetic, but also functional.
 One cannot play the game until he or she turns the interface on!
 The functionality of the interface was created using event listeners.

-Here is some of the code that makes the user interface come to life:
+Here is some of this code:

 ```javascript
     const defScreen = document.getElementById("default");